You haven't been trained

 COST

-Note – if you would like the NSW Food Safety Certificate it is an additional $30.
+Note – if you would like the NSW Food Safety Supervisor Certificate it is an additional $30.
 (This fee is subject to change by state regulators).

 DURATION

 * We recommend completing the course within 20 working days.
-(Please note – your booking will expire with no refund payable if you fail to complete the course within 6 months from enrolment.)
+(Please note – your booking will expire with no refund payable if you fail to complete the course within 6 weeks from enrolment.)

 Outline